 He next commissioned the Conqueror 74 at Plymouth in May 1781, commanding her in the Channel fleet campaign of June-November, and by the beginning of December his vessel was at Portsmouth.
 She departed for the Leeward Islands with Admiral Sir George Rodney’s reinforcements on 14 January 1782, although not before she had collided with the Hercules 74, Captain Henry Savage, in Torbay six days earlier during a storm.
 The Conqueror fought at the Battle of the Saintes on 12 April, suffering casualties of seven men killed and twenty-three wounded, and then sailed with the fleet for North America under the new commander-in-chief, Admiral Hugh Pigot.
 Upon returning to England after the peace in 1783 the Conqueror reached Plymouth in early August where she was decommissioned.
 Balfour did not see any active service thereafter.

-In 1787 Balfour was one of the most senior officers superannuated as a rear-admiral, in effect being passed over for promotion in favour of those considered to be worthier officers further down the Captain’s List.
-Admiral Lord Howe’s position as first lord of the Admiralty became untenable following parliamentary concern over this decision, and the dispute forced his resignation on 16 July 1788.
+In 1787 he was one of the most senior captains who were superannuated as a rear-admiral, in effect being passed over for promotion in favour of those considered to be worthier officers below him on the Captain’s List.
+Admiral Lord Howe’s position as first lord of the Admiralty became untenable following parliamentary concern over this decision, leading to his resignation on 16 July 1788.

-He was seen as a thorough practical seaman, and it was much regretted by his contemporaries that he did not obtain the elevation to flag rank that his abilities and experience
+Balfour was regarded as a thorough practical seaman, and it was much regretted by his contemporaries that he did not obtain the elevation to flag rank that his abilities and experience